 7. Chris Murphy

-Connecticut Senator Chris Murphy is definitely someone I would trust to do the work of creating and enforcing gun regulations as President.
+Connecticut Sen. Chris Murphy is definitely someone I would trust to do the work of creating and enforcing gun regulations as president.
 After the tragic Sandy Hook shooting on Dec.
-14, 2012, Murphy went raging against the country’s lack of courage to stand up to the NRA and demand action to prevent anymore gun-ridden horrific scenes.
+14, 2012, Murphy raged against the country's lack of courage to stand up to the NRA and demand action to prevent anymore gun-ridden horrific scenes.
 If fixing the terrible issue of mass gun violence, Murphy is a strong contender for 2020.